 LOW GLYCEMIC IMPACT

 Not all foods are created equal when it comes to their impact on blood sugar and insulin.
 Your blood sugar should remain constant, a 'rollercoaster' of glucose and insulin levels throughout your day is not healthy and result in the damage of blood vessels, blood cells, eyes, and kidneys.
 Chose foods with a low glycemic index (GI) score.
 This index ranks carbohydrate foods on a scale from 0 -100 based on 'how' quickly the foods raise blood sugar levels; with glucose (sugar) being at 100.
 Glycemic load (GL) is then calculated by multiplying a food's GI as a % of all carbs in a given serving.
 Low GL foods have a value of 10 or less.

 HIGH IN FIBER

-Fiber is found in whole, unprocessed foods that have a cholesterol-lowering effect.
-We recommend eating 35 grams of fiber daily.
-There are two types of fiber - soluble and insoluble.
-Soluble fiber slows down digestion which results in the slow release of glucose into the blood.
+Fibre is found in whole, unprocessed foods that have a cholesterol-lowering effect.
+We recommend eating 35 grams of fibre daily.
+There are two types of fibre - soluble and insoluble.
+Soluble fibre slows down digestion which results in the slow release of glucose into the blood.
 It also traps toxins, cholesterol and other dietary fats in the GUT as well as providing 'food' for healthy bacteria in your digestive tract.
-Insoluble fiber acts like a big broom sweeping out debris from your intestine, helping to prevent constipation.
+Insoluble fibre acts like a big broom sweeping out debris from your intestine, helping to prevent constipation.